 Different types of OEM software license models

-Customization: Some level of customization from the side of the OEM may be needed to integrate the two solutions; maybe the solution had to be supported on a different set of hardware, or maybe the UI may have to be tweaked.
-The cost for customization may be added to the price of the license.
+- Customization — Some level of customization from the side of the OEM may be needed to integrate the two solutions since the solution might need to be supported on a different set of hardware, or the UI may have to be tweaked.
+The cost for customization can be added to the price of the license.

-Based on the above factors, there are different types of OEM software licensing.
-These are a few types of pricing models, but the exact specifics vary from vendor to vendor.
+Based on the above factors, there are different types of OEM software licensing pricing models.
+These are the most common ones, but the exact specifics vary from vendor to vendor.

-Flat fee: This model is pretty straightforward; the licensee essentially purchases the right to use the OEM software for a certain period of time.
-The sales volume or the usage doesn’t matter; the licensor gets a fixed amount for their product.
-Here the licensee takes on all the market risks; if the product doesn’t succeed or enough sales volumes are not reached, it won’t affect the licensor.
+- Flat fee: This model is pretty straightforward.
+The licensee purchases the right to use the OEM software for a certain period of time.
+The sales volume or the usage doesn’t matter since the licensor gets a fixed amount for their product.
+Here, the licensee takes on all the market risks; if the product doesn’t succeed or enough sales volumes are not reached, it won’t affect the licensor.

-Price per usage: This is similar to the pay-as-you-go model often provided by cloud vendors.
-This model may be useful for SaaS vendors where the subscriptions may go up and down over a year or when some features may not be used.
-Here the licensee pays the OEM based on how much the end-user uses the OEM software.
+- Price per usage: This is similar to the pay-as-you-go model often provided by cloud vendors.
+This model may be useful for SaaS vendors where the subscriptions may go up and down over a year, or when some features may not be used.
+In this case, the licensee pays the OEM based on how much the end-user uses the OEM software.
 This could be based on data used, the number of processes performed or the number of API calls, or some other metric both parties have agreed on.
 Here the licensee doesn’t have many risks or overheads.

 - A share of the revenue or royalty-based revenue sharing: The licensee may agree to share a percentage of the total revenue gained from the software.
 This can typically be anywhere between 2% and 8% of the revenue.
 In this case, it doesn’t matter how the final software is sold; as a subscription or a one-off sale.
 Here, the licensor is essentially a stakeholder in the business, and may even assist with other aspects such as sales, marketing, branding, etc.